Private Internet Access remains one of the best VPNs out there, in this overly-competitive industry.

 - Support for OpenVPN over ShadowSocks (obfuscation against ISP blocking)

-- WireGuard VPN support, freshly integrated into their apps
+- WireGuard VPN support, recently integrated into their apps

 - iOS app supporting OpenVPN and WireGuard protocols in addition to IKEv2